 As with all marketing and sales strategies, retailers and entrepreneurs need to optimise their inbound efforts to ensure that they are getting their expected results.
 Though the principles of inbound are here to stay, marketers should continue to update their marketing tactics to accommodate the ever-changing consumer behaviour.

-If you want to optimise and improve your inbound marketing strategy for the upcoming year, contact Whitehat for more information on how you can maximise your business’ revenue benefits.
+If you want to optimise and improve your inbound marketing strategy for the upcoming year, work with an established inbound marketing agency to maximise your business’ revenue benefits.

 - 7 'old school' inbound marketing strategies that will no longer work in 2020, Impactbnd.com

 - [Infographic] Modern Consumer Behavior in the New Omni-Channel World + 31 Expert Tips to Dominate It Now, BigCommerce.com

 - Ecommerce Statistics for 2020 – Chatbots, Voice, Omni-Channel Marketing, Kinsta.com